Transport peak in thermal spectral function of ${\cal N}=4$ supersymmetric Yang-Mills plasma at intermediate coupling

 One of those qualitative aspects is the observation of a well-defined transport peak.
 Based on the analysis of transport, this structure may be taken as an indication of the existence of quasiparticles in the holographic calculation.
 However, even if the narrow structures observed at finite frequency in Fig. \ref{fig:spectralf} correspond to approximate states in the thermal ensemble in the large $N_c$ limit, they would not contribute to the leading $N_c$ correlator since those excitations must be colorless.
 In contrast, in the perturbative computation, both bosonic and fermionic quasiparticles are in the adjoint representation, and they contribute to the connected correlator to order $N^2_c$.
 It is remarkable that the holographic calculation, without any explicit reference to quasiparticles, captures these distinct features of the stress-energy tensor correlator.
 It would be interesting to explore whether, as predicted by the quasiparticle picture, a transport peak occurs at the same parametric scale $\Gamma_T$ in the spectral functions of other conserved currents.

 Finally, we would like to stress that even after the extrapolation to intermediate coupling, the retarded correlator in the holographic calculation remains a meromorphic function.
 Although the precise analytic structure of this correlator at small non-zero coupling remains unknown, the expectation in perturbation theory \cite{Hartnoll:2005ju,Romatschke:2015gic,Kurkela:2017xis,Moore:2018mma,Grozdanov:2018atb} is that the retarded functions develop branch cut singularities in the complex frequency plane.
-It would be interesting to further understand how these singularities could emerge in holography, beyond what was observed and speculated on in Ref.~\cite{Grozdanov:2016vgg}.
+It would be interesting to further understand how these singularities could emerge in holography, beyond what was observed in Ref.~\cite{Grozdanov:2016vgg}, as well as in non-conformal plasmas \cite{Russo:2013qaa}.

-{\bf Acknowledgements.---}We would like to thank G. Aarts, N. Gushterov, A. Kurkela, G. Moore, P. Kovtun, D. T. Son, A. Vuorinen and L. Yaffe for useful discussions.
+{\bf Acknowledgements.---}We would like to thank G. Aarts, N. Gushterov, A. Kurkela, G. Moore, P. K. Kovtun, D. T. Son, A. Vuorinen and L. Yaffe for useful discussions.
 J. C. S. is a University Research Fellow of the Royal Society (on leave) and is supported by grants SGR-2017-754, FPA2016-76005-C2-1-P and MDM-2014-0367.
 S. G. was supported by the U.S. Department of Energy under grant Contract Number DE-SC0011090.
 A. O. S. was supported by the European Research Council under the European Union's Seventh Framework Programme (ERC Grant agreement 307955).